Deadhorse OUtfitters LLC

 END OF HUNT PICK-UP INSTRUCTIONS: On your pick-up day, please have your gear packed and ready to go.
 Depending upon the weather, you may need to keep a tent up for shelter so please have it readied to be taken down timely.
 Your pick-up time will be coordinated on your drop-off day.
 Please be patient if we are not there at the exact time coordinated; many variables play a part in getting up and down the river.

 EARLY REMOVAL FROM FIELD: Do not plan to be picked up prior to your departure date, if you tag out prior to your departure date there is plenty of opportunities to hunt wolves, or Black Bear (if you have a tag).
-If for some reason other than an emergency you feel you need to be removed from the field prior to your departure date, there will be a fuel cost of $500 for an unscheduled trip.
-That will be collected in Cold Foot.
+You must be prepared to care for the meat and hide for the entire 10 days.

 FOOD/BEVERAGES/WATER: Food will not be provided for your camp you must bring what you want to eat with you.
 (We understand that our video’s state that we provide MRE’s that will change once we have a chance to re-record our packing video) We recommend Mountain house meals since they are light and easy to pack.
 If you have rented your drop camp you will have a small cook stove and pots and pans.
 If you want to cook fish or anything else, you will need to bring oils and seasonings.
 The weather is typically cool enough to keep things like onions, potatoes, and vegetables if you decide that you would like to bring fresh food.